 It’s a great tool to help your team track demand and make better business decisions, such as when to run a sale, take on a new B2B customer, or expand your sales channels.

-Whether it’s tracking inventory on hand, calculating future demand, or deciding how much to hold in safety stock, an omnichannel fulfilment provider like ShipBob can help automate the process.
+Whether it’s tracking inventory on hand, calculating future demand, or deciding how much to hold in safety stock, an omnichannel fulfillment provider like ShipBob can help automate the process.

-ShipBob’s fulfilment platform comes with built-in inventory management software to improve visibility of inventory flow across distribution centres in real time.
+ShipBob’s fulfillment platform comes with built-in inventory management software to improve visibility of inventory flow across distribution centers in real time.

-Not only does ShipBob make it easy to track inventory by automating the process and providing more visibility, you also spend less time on logistics in general by outsourcing fulfilment to the experts.
+Not only does ShipBob make it easy to track inventory by automating the process and providing more visibility, you also spend less time on logistics in general by outsourcing fulfillment to the experts.

 ShipBob partners with you to help your team make better decisions, save on costs and time, while also making it easier to expand your business — even globally!

-Recently, our Merchant Success Manager, Himanchali, provided an overview of our past few months’ inventory distribution and found that around 20% of our orders would have been more economical if had they been shipped from a more central fulfilment centre.
+Recently, our Merchant Success Manager, Himanchali, provided an overview of our past few months’ inventory distribution and found that around 20% of our orders would have been more economical if had they been shipped from a more central fulfillment center.
 This was helpful, as we’re looking to streamline costs next year.”Peter Liu, Co-founder of RIFRUF

 Available-to-promise inventory FAQs